xdeafbabe/confboy/README.md

 Shines with changing config during runtime: change `config.postgres.user` and `config.postgres.url` will be rebuilt on every query if it's a callable.
+You can do various things with it including mapping and filtering values the app got from the TOML config, cast types, whatever comes to your mind.

 ```python
 config = confboy.Config({